Queer Neuropsychological Society Strategic Plan, 2020-2021

 Objective 1.5: Organize and sponsor annual social events for Queer and allied neuropsychologists at each of the major neuropsychological conferences; Events shall be remote until in-person gatherings can be conducted safely.

-Strategy: Create a social committee, led by a QNS Social Chair, to plan events at the INS, NAN, and AACN conferences.
+Strategy: Create a committee to plan events at the INS, NAN, and AACN conferences.

 Objective 1.6: Start an QNS newsletter.